maguilococo/maguilococo/README.md

   <h3>DogApp</h3>
   <p>
     <b>Meet the diversity of dogs in the world!</b><br/>
-    This app was my final project in the Henry Bootcamp, developed with React, Redux, CSS modules, HTML in the front, and Node, Express, Sequelize and Postgress in the server side.
+    This app was my final project in the Henry Bootcamp, developed with React, Redux, CSS modules, HTML in the front, and Node.js, Express, Sequelize and Postgress in the server side.
   <br />
   <a href="http://18.216.92.193/" target="_blank"><b>Try the app</b></a> --> repository <a href="https://github.com/maguilococo/PI-Dogs/tree/main/client" target="_blank">client</a> & </a><a href="https://github.com/maguilococo/PI-Dogs/tree/main/api" target="_blank">server</a>
   </p>